 SOU Green Recognition

-The SOU Sustainability Council is pleased to announce that SOU has been named a 2015 AASHE Sustainability Award winner for its work on Bee Campus USA.
+The SOU Sustainability Council is proud to recognize the many sustainablity achievements of Southern Oregon University, including designation as a 2015 AASHE Sustainability Award winner for its work on Bee Campus USA.
 Read more about it in SOU's case study, Bee Campus USA as a Model for Pollinator-Friendly Campuses and watch our video!

 SOU is committed to fostering sustainability efforts across the university at the administrative, operational, academic, and student activism levels.
 Recognizing the complex relationships between humans and their environments, we also seek to inspire and inform the next generation of leaders to practice a more restorative form of capitalism in all sectors of society.